Thomas Wins Pole for Silver Crown Event at Eldora

-ROSSBURG, Ohio (September 27, 2019) – Kevin Thomas Jr. was the final car out to qualify and utilized that position to post the fastest time during qualifications for the USAC Silver Crown Series portion of the 4-Crown Nationals Friday night at Eldora Speedway.
+ROSSBURG, Ohio (September 27, 2019) – Kevin Thomas Jr. was the final car out to qualify and utilized that position to post the fastest time during qualifications for the USAC Silver Crown Series portion of the 38th running of the 4-Crown Nationals Friday night at Eldora Speedway.

 Thomas taking his first ride in the Chris Dyson owned car did not take long to adjust the new surroundings turning the fastest lap in practice on the final lap of the session and followed it up by doing the same thing in qualifications.
 Thomas will share the front row with Jason McDougal driving for the legendary Fox family.
 USAC Silver Crown Championship point leader Kody Swanson, Brad Bacon driving the Klatt Enterprises car that leads the owner point standings with the Silver Crown series, and Justin Grant rounded out the top five.